Polymer/old-docs-site/index.md

       </a>
       <div>
         <p>
         Designer is a drag and drop tool for prototyping apps using {{site.project_title}}.
-Save your experiments as Github gists.
+Save your experiments as GitHub gists.
         </p>
         <a href="/tools/designer/" target="_blank">
           <paper-button>